 We last left off discussing how my wife and I increased our savings rate from 8% to over 80% in a few years.
 How were we able to make such a drastic changes in our lifestyle?
 The answer is simple: we changed things slowly, from month to month, and let the savings build up over time.

 Every day on our carpool to work (remember, we were down to one car at this point), my wife would read another MMM article out loud and discuss if it was something applicable to us.
 The majority of articles were!
 We then made a list of all the low hanging fruit and started changing just a few items each month.
-I kept a list of the changes we made, and thanks to Mint I can see all my historical spending.
+I kept a list of the changes we made, and thanks to tools like Mint and Personal Capital I can see all my historical spending.
 Let’s walk through a year of changes:

 After the car accident, we became a one car household.
 This saved us money on having a second car insurance payment ($109.57/mo), a second registration payment ($4.87/mo), and it saved on gasoline by about $50/mo, since at least 5 miles of our commute was in the exact same direction everyday.
 We knew we wanted to move closer to work, but, baby steps.